kiwix/seeder/README.md

 #### qBittorrent requirements

 - qBittorrent must be running when using `kiwix-seeder`.
-Once it has run, qBittorrent does not need to keep running.
+Once invocation of kiwix-server has completed, qBittorrent can be stopped/started at your convenience.
 - WebUI must be enabled and configured (see below)
-- The machine running `kiwix-seeder` must be able to communicate with that URL.
-Check that you can make an HTTP request from that machine using curl to ensure WebUI is working, reachable and the credentials are correct:
+- The machine running `kiwix-seeder` must be able to communicate with qBittorrent WebUI URL.

+Check that you can make an HTTP request from `kiwix-seeder` machine to qBittorent URL using curl to ensure WebUI is working, reachable and the credentials are correct:

 ```sh